Localization of smooth p-power torsion representations of GL_2(Q_p): Applications and examples

-The proposition follows from this together with the computation of $\Ext^1$-groups between absolutely irreducible objects of~$\cA$.
+The proposition follows from this sequence together with the computation of $\Ext^1$-groups between absolutely irreducible objects of~$\cA$.
 More specifically, we know that $\Ext^1_{\cA}(\pi, \pi)$ has dimension~$3$ if~$\pi$ is supersingular~\cite[Theorem~10.13]{Paskunasextensions} and dimension~$2$ otherwise~\cite[Section~8]{MR3150248}.
-On the other hand, if~$\tau$ is in the same block of~$\pi$ but is not isomorphic to~$\pi$ then~$\pi$ is not supersingular, and $\dim \Ext^1_{\cA}(\tau, \pi) = 1$, see~\cite[Section~8]{MR3150248}. \end{proof}
+On the other hand, if~$\tau_1$ is in the same block of~$\pi$ but is not isomorphic to~$\pi$ then~$\pi$ is not supersingular, the block~$Y$ of~$\pi$ has type~(2), and $\dim \Ext^1_{\cA}(\tau_1, \pi) = 1$, see~\cite[Section~8]{MR3150248}.